NeedMoreInput/BF3ZombieMode/README.md

 <p><b>Against Many Zombies</b>: the default value is <i>30</i>.
 When zombies outnumber humans between 3-to-2 and 3-to-1 (e.g., 5 vs 14).</p>

 <p><b>Against Countless Zombies</b>: the default value is <i>100</i>.
 When zombies outnumber humans 3-to-1 or more (e.g., 2 vs 17).</p>

+<h3>Zombie Weapons</h3>

+<p>This is a lists of weapon types zombies are allowed to use.
+Weapons that are <i>On</i> are allowed, weapons that are <i>Off</i> are not allowed and will result in warnings and a kick if a zombie player uses them.
+The default settings allow knife, melee, defib and repair tool and do not allow anything else.</p>

+<h3>Human Weapons</h3>

+<p>This is a lists of weapon types humans are allowed to use.
+Weapons that are <i>On</i> are allowed, weapons that are <i>Off</i> are not allowed and will result in warnings and a kick if a human player uses them.
+The default settings are all guns allowed and do not allow explosives (grenades, C4, claymore, M320 noob tube, etc.) or missiles (RPG, SMAW).</p>

 <h2>Commands</h2>
 <p>TBD</p>